YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether YottaDB executes the command.
 * Because the HALT command has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 Note that additional commands do not serve any purpose unless the HALT has a postconditional.

 A HALT releases all shared resources held by the process, such as devices OPENed in YottaDB, databases, and YottaDB LOCKs.
-If the the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB performs a ROLLBACK prior to terminating.
+If the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB performs a ROLLBACK prior to terminating.

 Because HALT and HANG share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.